inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 :Source: |OSM| and BPBD DKI Jakarta
 :License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Jakarta
-:About: Based on the subvillage boundaries that were map during the DKI
+:About: Based on the sub-village boundaries that were map during the DKI
     mapping project, we were able to use this dataset during the recent floods to identify the areas that had been flooded based on information provided by the villages.